 The Lucie Foundation – The Lucie Foundation is proud to support emerging talent with vision and dynamic ideas that challenge and progress the art form of still photography into work that compels.
 Our support of photography is broad, from Fine Art to Documentary and Photojournalism, to digital and film-based works.
 Our concern is to support emerging photographers producing work that is at once gripping, and original.
 The Lucie Foundation is proud to offer three cash grants to support the work of emerging photographers – one $2,500 scholarship with an open theme and two $1000 scholarships for photographers working in the fields of Fine Art or Documentary/Photojournalism.

-Greater Than Gatsby Scholarship – Established by Greater Than Gatsby as part of a new initiative to establish a channel of support for the next generation, the Greater Than Gatsby Photography Scholarship supports the future of visual art and content creators.
-Starting in the spring of 2019, one recipient will receive $10,000 USD annually to be used to help pay their tuition and academic expenses to an accredited non-profit college/university or vocational/technical school in the United States.
+Greater Than Gatsby Scholarship – Established by Greater Than Gatsby as part of a new initiative to establish a channel of support for the next generation, the Greater Than Gatsby Photography Scholarships support the future of visual art and content creators.
+Starting in the spring of 2019, two recipients will receive $1,000 USD annually to be used to help pay their tuition and academic expenses to an accredited non-profit college/university or vocational/technical school in the United States.

 John Gutmann Fellowship – For over sixty years, John Gutmann made an imprint as an artist and educator on the development of photography as an art form.
 Through his philanthropic generosity, annual awards of $5,000 to $10,000 are made to an emerging photographers in the field of creative photography, who exhibits professional accomplishment and serious artistic commitment, along with financial need.

 The Imagely Fund – The Imagely Fund offers a $5000 grant to a photographer to help fund one humanitarian or environmental photography project each grant cycle.
 Our goal is to provide support for projects that will have a tangible and positive impact on the world.